marjan-ahmed/Typescript-concepts/README.md

-# Clear you Core Concepts of TypeScript
+# Clear Your Core Concepts of TypeScript
-with

 - Union Types
 - Type Literals